 Our next part of this article deals with fixing a WordPress security hack, once it's happened.

-Website hacked? - 7 essential steps to fully restore your website
+Website hacked?
+7 Steps to fully restore your website

 Sucuri releases a website hacked trend report for each quarter.
-In their latest report, they have revealed that various WP releases powered 78% of the sites hacked in the second quarter of 2016.
+In their latest report, they have revealed that various WordPress releases powered 94% of the sites hacked in 2019

-Because of the increased risk and fewer guidelines about website security, we have decided to take things in our hand.
-The result is this in-depth tutorial.
-In this tutorial, we are going to introduce you to 7 essential steps you should take to fix your WordPress hacked site.
+In this tutorial, we are going to introduce you to 7 steps you should take to fix a WordPress hacked site.

 - Common Vulnerabilities and